james-b28/DES-Java/README.md

 # DES-Java

-A Java implementation of the 56-bit key DES cipher

 This program allows for the encryption and decryption of files through a simple interface.
 In order for the user to encrypt or decrpt, the user needs to input the required **hexadecimal** key and choose the mode for the program (encryption or decryption)

 ## Getting Started